 However, with so many ways to save available, the question remains as to how to grow savings for your grandchildren efficiently.
-Below we have outlined some of the options available for saving for grandchildren and we’ve calculated what you would have amassed in the account over a period of 18 years with one single contribution of £1,000.
+Below I have outlined some of the options available for saving for grandchildren.

 It’s also worth noting, that if you plan on saving for grandchildren who live abroad there are various options available to make the best of your savings intentions for your loved ones.

 Top savings options for grandchildren